thetinyspark/barista/README.md

 - The technical documentation is in the "docs" directory.
 - You can follow the whole creation process, on the youtube channel: https://www.youtube.com/channel/UChURQuW24XwekTrbvjgY7WA.
+- If you don't like videos, you cand find a complete set of tutorials on http://moocaccino.fr/.
 - Don't hesitate to ask for help on the discord: https://discordapp.com/invite/WUfVsrz